8ta4/say/README.md

 > What's the cost?

 `say` is free to use, but it uses the Deepgram API, which might cost you some money.
-You can check out the prices on [Deepgram’s streaming pricing page](https://deepgram.com/pricing).
+You can check out the prices on [Deepgram’s pricing page](https://deepgram.com/pricing).

 > Will I be charged all the time?